juvelas/juvelas.github.io/_pages/publications.md

 * Torres-Romero, E., __Velasco, J.A__., Woolrich-Piña, G.A., Lemos-Espinal, J.A., Smith, G., Nijman, V., Godley, B., Ceballos, G. The World's Marine Turtles on the Brink: Unraveling the Impact of Human Stressors and Marine Sanctuary Dynamics.
 Submitted to Journal of Biogeography.

-  * Alzate, A., Rozzi, R., __Velasco, J.A__., Robertson, D.R., Zizka, A., Tobias, J.A., Hill, A., Bacon, C.D., Janzen, T., Pellisier, L., van der Plas, F., Rosindell, J., Orstein, R. E. 2023.
-The evolutionary age-range size relationship is modulated by insularity and dispersal in plants and animals.
-Submitted to Nature Communications.